Groszczu/pathfinding-native/README.md

 ## About
 Purpose of this project is learning and testing React Native features.
 ### Usage
+Run with Expo client for Android & iOS or in browser: [expo.io](https://expo.io/@groszczu/pathfinding-native).
-- Create walls touching grid's nodes.
+- Create walls touching empty grid's nodes.
 - You can change start and end nodes location by dragging them or changing draw tool type in tools panel.
 - To open tools panel click on 'Tools' button on the bottom of the screen.
 ### Used features